markus2110/php-sprite-generator/README.md

-#php-sprite-generator
+#php sprite generator

-PHP library to generate a sprite image with necessary css classes
+This PHP library generates a sprite image and all necessary css classes

 ##Useage

 ###Use option setters
 ```php